310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Kanata pastcurious %}
-i wonder… i’m not sure — was that really my Dream?
+i wonder… i’m not sure—was that really my Dream?

 but in reality, someone started calling us the Five Eccentrics… and it is Thanks to that that i made Friends.